wxsd-sales/video-for-wxcc/README.md

 In this [video](https://app.vidcast.io/share/975ce20b-1c2b-4c6d-a340-df70b42a96e3) you can see an example of what you can create.
 After the creation of the Webex Connect Flow, you should follow these additional steps:

-1. Import this [macro](https://github.com/wxsd-sales/video-for-wxcc/blob/main/macro.js) on the Cisco video device (A Desk Pro was used in this example)
+1. Import this [macro](https://github.com/wxsd-sales/video-for-wxcc/blob/main/macro.js) on the Cisco video device (A Desk Pro was used in this example).
+This macro will use as `videoCallDestination' the video device SIP URI.
 2. Customer Data is read from WxCC JDS.
 A new customer interaction is also added to WxCC JDS.
 Contact me at vvazquez@cisco.com if you want to use our JDS orchestrator, or if you want to build a new one.
 3. Add a WxCC Widget, by adding these lines in your WxCC Desktop Layout panel section: